WebAssembly/conditional-sections/proposals/feature-detection/Overview.md

-Unlike in native contexts, WebAssembly's validation rules make it impossible to instantiate a module that uses new features on an engine that does not support them even if those new features are not used at runtime.
+Unlike in native contexts, WebAssembly's validation rules make it impossible to instantiate a module that uses new features on an engine that does not support them, even if those new features are not used at runtime.
 Supporting multiple feature sets today therefore means building multiple separate modules and determining out of band which to serve to each user.
 In a web context, this usually means performing feature detection by instantiating multiple hardcoded